sbh2ch/triple_selection_prac/README.md

 # triple selection practice
-this practice aims to learn the DB dynamic connection by AJAX(xhr) in JSON formmat I'll make 3 selection boxes when you choose the first box, a second box will be listed up.(third's logic is same too)
+this practice aims to learn the DB dynamic connection by AJAX(xhr) in JSON formmat</br>
+I'll make 3 selection boxes</br>
+when you choose the first box, a second box will be listed up.(third's logic is same too)</br>

 ## Tables
 Before you install this test, you need to make the tables.